CordeiroLab/KdSAXS/README.md

 - Choose between the two models, protein oligomerization and protein binding to fit your experimental data.

-- Upload your SAXS profiles, set parameters, and visualize results with interactive plots and downloadable CSV and PDF files.
+- Upload your SAXS profiles or PDB files, set parameters, and visualize results with interactive plots and downloadable CSV and PDF files.

+- When uploading PDB files.
+K<sub>D</sub>SAXS will automatically calculate the theoretical SAXS profiles for each state, using Crysol, and averages them.

 - When you click on a Kd value in the χ² vs Kd plot the molecular fractions are displayed at the right side plot.